I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Do you think that type of information would be beneficial knowing before you officially launch your product?
 You bet!

-Pre-launch marketing on Facebook (and other social media)
+Pre-launch marketing on Facebook (and All other social media)

-Now I’m going to be a little light here because I could write an entire book on the subject of marketing a pre-launch using Facebook ads.
+Now I’m going to be a little lite here because I could write an entire book on the subject of marketing a pre-launch using Facebook ads and other types of social media.
 I’ll do my best to keep this high-level.

-Having run over 100 of my own Facebook marketing campaigns, plus countless pre-launch Facebook marketing campaigns for other companies, I’ve learned a lot.
+Having run literally hundreds of my own Facebook marketing campaigns, plus countless pre-launch Facebook marketing campaigns for other companies, I’ve learned a lot.

 One of the biggest lessons is testing and re-testing to ensure you get the highest conversions for your landing page.